unChaz/sci-fi-5e/srd/monsters/monsters.md

 #### Type

 A monster’s type speaks to its fundamental nature.
-Certain spells, alien artifacts, class features, and other effects in the game interact in special ways with creatures of a particular type.
+Certain tek skills, alien artifacts, class features, and other effects in the game interact in special ways with creatures of a particular type.
 For example, an _bullet of dragon slaying_ deals extra damage not only to dragons but also other creatures of the dragon type, such as dragon turtles and wyverns.

 The game includes the following monster types, which have no rules of their own.